srflaxu40/ansible-m31/README.md

 * This repo expects you've installed [Homebrew](https://brew.sh/).
 * Install rbenv with the instructions below.
-* This repo expects that you ahve installed [Docker for Mac](https://docs.docker.com/docker-for-mac/install/).
+* This repo expects that you have installed [Docker for Mac](https://docs.docker.com/docker-for-mac/install/).

 ## rbenv instructions